 - Language Training and Test Preparation Courses.
-General and administrative expenses for our language training and test preparation courses increased by 68.4% from US\$62.0 million for the fiscal year ended May 31, 2010 to US\$104.4 million for the fiscal year ended May 31, 2011, primarily due to the factors discussed in "-Results of Operations-Fiscal Year Ended May 31, 2011 Compared to Fiscal Year Ended May 31, 2010-Operating Costs and Expenses-General and Administrative Expenses." - Primary and Secondary School Education.
+General and administrative expenses for our language training and test preparation courses increased by 68.4% from US\$62.0 million for the fiscal year ended May 31, 2010 to US\$104.4 million for the fiscal year ended May 31, 2011, primarily due to the factors discussed in "-Results of Operations-Fiscal Year Ended May 31, 2010-Operating Costs and Expenses-General and Administrative Expenses." - Primary and Secondary School Education.
 General and administrative expenses for our primary and secondary school education increased by 52.4% from US\$2.7 million for the fiscal year ended May 31, 2010 to US\$4.1 million for the fiscal year ended May 31, 2011, primarily due to an increase in salaries and welfare benefits for administrative staff.